 One of the advantages of coming to Copenhagen in March is that there are no public holidays.
 That means that all shops and tourist attractions are opened throughout the month without any major restrictions.
-An exception, of course, are a couple of attractions which are closed throughout the winter.
+An exception, of course, is a couple of attractions that are closed throughout the winter.

 Good to Know

 As you are planning your trip to Copenhagen, please be aware that the following attractions are closed in Winter.
 Other attractions may also be temporarily closed due to weather.
 Copenhagen attractions closed during winter: